 - Edible parts Root

-While there are numerous ways to obtain asparagus's numerous health benefits, one of the most effective ways to obtain its health properties is in its cooked form, where its properties are more concentrated.
+While there are numerous ways to obtain asparagus' numerous health benefits, one of the most effective ways is cooking them which concentrates their properties.
 However, the benefits of asparagus can also be obtained from capsules and herbal remedies.

 Raw.
-In its fresh form, asparagus can stimulate urine production due to its rutin and gluthathione compounds.
+In their fresh form, asparagus can stimulate urine production due to their rutin and gluthathione compounds.

 Cooked.
-In order to make the most of asparagus nutritional value, it is better to consume it steamed or blanched.
-In both forms, asparagus also has diuretic properties.
+In order to make the most of asparagus nutritional value, it is better to consume them steamed or blanched.
+In both forms, asparagus also have diuretic properties.

 Infusion.
-When brewed into a hot tea, asparagus infusions can help prevent iron deficiency anemia due to its gluthathione compounds.
+When brewed into a hot tea, asparagus infusions can help prevent iron deficiency anemia due to their gluthathione compounds.

 Herbal Remedies & Supplements

 Capsules.
-In this potent medicinal form, asparagus capsules can decrease water retention in the body through its diuretic properties.
+In this potent medicinal form, asparagus capsules can decrease water retention in the body through their diuretic properties.

 - Where to buy Supermarkets, Farmers' markets, Specialized health stores, Online herb stores

 The most common presentation of raw asparagus is the whole, unpeeled stems.
 Stems do not need to be peeled, but many people prefer them that way.
 In the U.S., the most widely available color of asparagus is green asparagus.
-Canned asparagus, or other forms of it, are not as common, but are still popular and should be readily available in most large supermarkets.
+Canned asparagus are not as common, but are still readily available in most large supermarkets.